Andrew-code2020/MS2/README.md

   - JavaScript Fundamentals
   - Interactive Front End Development

-- I copied the Bootstrap CDN and Font awesome CDN links from my previous milestone project
+- I copied the knowledge of how to implement Bootstrap CDN and Font awesome CDN links from my previous milestone project.
+Link here https://andrew-code2020.github.io/CI-MS-1-Lean-Temple/

 - I copied the idea of the class custom navbar from  https://www.geeksforgeeks.org/.
 This did not make the final project cut but never the less helped me shape my understanding of the navbar from bootstrap.

-- I copied the majority of the information available in the sections below from https://en.wikipedia.org/wiki/Ireland
+- I copied the majority of the content information available in the sections below from https://en.wikipedia.org/wiki/Ireland
   - History (Heading)
     - 19th Century (Button)
     - 20th Century (Button)